-Because genome editing is novel, the regulatory requirements that will govern any novel genome editing product candidates we develop may continue to evolve.
-Within the broader genetic therapy field, a limited number of gene therapy products have received marketing authorization from the FDA and the EMA to date.
-Even with respect to more established products that fit into the categories of gene therapies or cell therapies, the regulatory requirements governing gene therapy products and cell therapy products have changed frequently and may continue to change in the future.
-For example, in January 2020, the FDA issued several new guidance documents on gene therapy products, and in March 2022, the FDA published a draft guidance document providing recommendations for human genome editing gene therapy products.
+Because genome editing is relatively novel, the regulatory requirements that will govern any novel genome editing product candidates we develop may continue to evolve.
+Only one genome editing therapy, CASGEVY, has received marketing authorization from the FDA and EMA to date and, within the broader genetic therapy field, a limited number of gene therapy products have received marketing authorization from the FDA and the EMA.
+Even with respect to more established products that fit into the categories of gene therapies or cell therapies, the regulatory landscape is still developing.
+Regulatory requirements governing gene therapy products and cell therapy products have changed frequently and may continue to change in the future.
+For example, in January 2020, the FDA issued several new guidance documents on gene therapy products, and in January 2024, the FDA published a final guidance document providing recommendations for human genome editing gene therapy products.
 Moreover, there is substantial, and sometimes uncoordinated, overlap in those responsible for regulation of existing gene therapy products and cell therapy products.
 For example, in the United States, the FDA has established the Office of Therapeutic Products ("OTP") within its Center for Biologics Evaluation and Research ("CBER") to consolidate the review of gene therapy and related products, and the Cellular, Tissue and Gene Therapies Advisory Committee to advise CBER on its review.
 Gene therapy clinical trials may also be subject to review and oversight by an institutional biosafety committee ("IBC"), a local institutional committee that reviews and oversees certain basic and clinical research conducted at the institution participating in the clinical trial.
 Although the FDA decides whether individual gene therapy protocols may proceed, the review process and determinations of other reviewing bodies, such as an IBC or institutional review board ("IRB"), can impede or delay the initiation of a clinical trial, even if the FDA has reviewed the trial and approved its initiation.
-For example, more recently, some genome editing companies have seen significant delays in receiving FDA authorization to allow the ini
+For example, more recently, some genome editing companies have seen significant delays in receiving FDA authorization to allow the initiation of their clinical trials, and has suspended ongoing trials, due to the FDA's placement of clinical holds on their INDs.

 The same applies in the European Union.
 The EMA's Committee for Advanced Therapies ("CAT") is responsible for assessing the quality, safety and efficacy of advanced-therapy medicinal products (i.e. gene therapy, somatic-cell therapy or tissue-engineered medicines).
 The role of the CAT is to prepare a draft opinion on an application for marketing authorization for a gene therapy medicinal candidate that is submitted to the Committee for Medicinal Products for Human Use ("CHMP") before CHMP adopts its opinion which is submitted to the European Commission for the final decision on whether to grant a marketing authorization or not.
 In the European Union, the EMA publishes guidelines for the development and evaluation of gene therapy medicinal products to assist in preparing marketing authorization applications, however these are continually under review.
-The EMA may issue new guidelines concerning the development and marketing authorization for gene therapy medicinal products and require that we comply with these new quidelines.
+The EMA may issue new guidelines concerning the development and marketing authorization for gene therapy medicinal products and require that we comply with these new guidelines.